iworks/omnibus/readme.txt

 * The `iworks_omnibus_message` filter has been added to the message.
 * The `iworks_omnibus_show` filter has been added.
 * The `iworks_omnibus_wc_lowest_price_message` action has been added to show the Omnibus message by product ID.
-* The ability to toggle the Omnibus message on taxonomy page has been added.
+* The ability to toggle the Omnibus message on the taxonomy page has been added.
 By default is hidden.
-* The ability to toggle the Omnibus message when price was not changed has been added.
+* The ability to toggle the Omnibus message when the price was not changed has been added.
 By default is shown.

 = 1.1.1 (2022-12-31) =